mageirakos/blood-transfusion-center/Kobe Bryant Shot Selection/README.md

-fix:
+to be done:

 add more visualizations besides a line plot
--boxplot?
+-boxplot instead of linplot?
+-very informative version of spacial plo using cufflinks and plotly?
+-

 train a model on the data
--avoid what Kaggle says
+-avoid what Kaggle says ( leakage )
+-

 -----------------------------------------
 This data contains the location and circumstances of every field goal attempted by Kobe Bryant took during his 20-year career.
 Your task is to predict whether the basket went in (shot_made_flag).